Friday, July 14, 2006

 Get Linked By As Many Sites As Possible

 This is the paradoxical part.
-To publicise your blog, you have to be indexed by the search engines.
+To publicise your blog, your blog has to be properly indexed by the search engines.
 To be indexed, you have to have weight.
 To have weight, you have to be linked already.
 This part takes hard work, and relevance.

 1. Post comments on web sites, of relevant content, with links to your blog.

-2. Participate in forums, of relevant content, with links to your blog.
+2. Participate in forums, and other social networking venues, with links to your blog.

 Why Is Relevance Important?